mithun-t/mithun-t/README.md

 ### 👨‍💻 About Me
 - 💼 Full Stack Software Developer at Biosoft Health Tech, Bangalore, with 3 years of experience
 - 👨‍🔧 Skilled in React TS, .NET Core, Django, SQL, JavaScript and more
-- 🎯 My Goal: Develop world-class systems in the hospital domain
+- 🎯 My Goal: Develop world-class systems in the hospital and fitness domain

 ### 🛠️ Tech Stack
 - **Languages**: C#, Python, JavaScript, TypeScript